Bee in The City

 There’s a buzz about Arden as children have designed and painted a giant honey bee sculpture as part of a Manchester art project.

-Arden’s design will be just one of over 131 giant bee sculptures, created by local school children.
-Most of the swarm are on display in Manchester city centre‘s public spaces and buildings during the summer.
-A further 101 super-sized bees have been designed by different artists and celebrate the unique buzz of Manchester.
+Arden’s design was just one of over 131 giant bee sculptures, created by local school children.
+Most of the swarm were on display in Manchester city centre‘s public spaces and buildings during the summer.
+A further 101 super-sized bees were designed by different artists and celebrated the unique buzz of Manchester.

 The Bee in the City sculpture trail, organised by Manchester City Council and Wild in Art, is inspired by Manchester’s celebrated worker bee emblem which has been part of the city’s heraldry for over 150 years.

-The trail will be on display throughout the city for nine weeks from 23rd July to 23rd September 2018 for Mancunians and visitors to enjoy whilst taking in the city’s landmarks, cultural gems and areas they may not have explored before.
+The trail was on display throughout the city for nine weeks from 23rd July to 23rd September 2018 for Mancunians and visitors to enjoy whilst taking in the city’s landmarks, cultural gems and areas they may not have explored before.

 Look out for Arden’s Bredbury Bee – Number 36

 More Information can be found by clicking HERE